JermellB/restagraph/README.md

 # Restagraph

-## What it is, what it does and what it's for*
+## What it is, what it does and what it's for

 A framework of sorts for producing a REST API for a Neo4J graph database, from a schema defined within that database.

-* OK, what it _will_ be, once I've implemented it.
-This is the spec I'm working from.
+The aim is a black box that automagically converts a schema into an API, without any _need_ for a regular user to know about its internals.

 ## What goes in the database

 Objects/resources are defined with the label `rgResource`; their name becomes the label used to create their nodes in the database.

-Their attributes are created as objects with the label `rgAttribute`, linked via the `hasAttribute` relationship.
+Their attributes are defined as objects with the label `rgAttribute`, linked to the `rgResource` node via the `hasAttribute` relationship.
 This is partly because it's the best fit with the graph model, and partly because it enables me to add attributes to the attributes later, such as `MIMEtype` or `mandatory`.

 The third element is relationships between `rgResource` objects.
 These are implemented as regular Neo4J relationships, and define the relationships that can be created from one resource instance to another.

 ## The API it generates

+HTTP return codes are used to indicate success or error, and the Content-type header is set according to whether text or JSON is being returned.
+As a rule, JSON will be returned on success, and plain text for anything else.

+Be aware that full error-handling is being implemented now; some conditions are not yet handled cleanly by Hunchentoot.

 For each `rgResource` object, the following patterns are recognised by the application server:

 ### Create a resource
 ```